adscorp100/mdhomecarebuild/src/content/blog/home-care-packages-australia-complete-guide.md

 ### Step 2: Preparing for Your ACAT Assessment

+> **Estimate Your Level:** Not sure which Home Care Package level you might qualify for?
+Take our free [ACAT Assessment Level Quiz](/tools/acat-level-quiz) to get an estimate based on your care needs.

 If you need a comprehensive assessment, you'll be referred to an Aged Care Assessment Team (ACAT).
 This is the most critical step, and preparation is key.

 **Community Tip:** Don't downplay your struggles.
 As one forum user advised, "Be completely honest about the things you find difficult.
 If you pretend you're coping fine, you won't get the help you need."